Paros

 • The north coast’s Kolimbithres.
 At this beach, naturally sculpted rocks form swimming coves.

-• The villages of Paros.
+• The traditional villages of Paros.
 Parikia and Naoussa are the most visited villages.
 They are famous for their traditional atmosphere with sugar cube houses and small churches.
 The inland villages of Lefkes, Marpissa, and Prodromos are equally charming.

 • The Archaeological Museum of Paros.
 The museum has exhibits from the island’s monuments, such as the Sanctuary of Asklepios, Pythios Apollonas, and Delion.

-Things to do
+Things to do in Paros

 • Windsurf.
 The beaches on the southeastern side, such as Golden Beach and New Golden Beach, are famous for windsurfing and kitesurfing.